Freelance Thesis Proofreading and Formatting

 Build relationships with chapter authors, commentators, and reviewers by distance; liaise with book editors, publisher, chapter authors, commentators, and reviewers; copyedit to standards; format on publishers' templates; and proofread final copy.

-M. S. Barrett & G. F. Welch (Eds.), “The Oxford Handbook of Early Childhood Learning and Development in Music“ (Oxford University Press, in press)
+M. S. Barrett & G. F. Welch (Eds.), “The Oxford Handbook of Early Childhood Learning and Development in Music“ (Oxford University Press, 2023)

 M. S. Barrett (Ed.), “Creative Collaborative Thought and Practice in Music” (Ashgate, 2014)